 Are you losing business from long-term customers because of a similar disconnect?
 To find out, ask yourself two fundamental questions:

 1. Are your customers buying everything they need from you?
 To find the answer, you must thoroughly understand your customers’ needs.
-Identify your top tier of customers — say, the 20% who provide 80% of your revenue.
+Identify your top tier of customers — the 20% who provide 80% of your revenue.
 What do they buy from you?
 What else might they need?
-Don’t just take orders from them; learn everything you can about their missions, strategic plans
+Don’t just take orders from them; learn everything you can about their missions, strategic plans, and operations.

 2. Are your customers aware of everything you offer?
-The quickest way to learn this is, simply, to ask.
+The quickest way to learn this is simply to ask.
 Instruct your salespeople to regularly inquire about whether customers would be interested in products or services they’ve never bought.
-Also, add flyers
+Also, add flyers, brochures, or catalogs to orders when you fulfill them.
+Consider building greater awareness by hosting free lunches or festive corporate events to educate your customers on the existence and value of your products and services.